aio-libs/yarl/docs/api.rst

 .. method:: URL.update_query(query)
             URL.update_query(**kwargs)

    Returns a new URL with *query* part updated.
+Unlike ``with_query`` method does not replace query completely, new ``URL`` object will contain query string which updated parts from passed query parts (or parts of parsed query string).

    Accepts any :class:`~collections.abc.Mapping` (e.g. :class:`dict`,
    :class:`~multidict.MultiDict` instances) or :class:`str`,